dfki-ric/pytransform3d/doc/source/transformations.rst

 (SE: special Euclidean group).
 Transformations consist of a rotation and a translation.
 Those can be represented in different ways just like rotations can be expressed in different ways.

+.. contents:: :local:
+    :depth: 1

 For most representations of orientations we can find an analogous representation of transformations:

 * A **transformation matrix** :math:`\boldsymbol T` is similar to a rotation